Teaching in winter semester 2021/22

 All information about the semester dates is always available on the semester dates website.

 The courses offered in the English-language Master’s programs are available in online format to enable international students who are not in Germany or at their place of study to study at FAU.
 Due to the general corona situation and further developments, it is not expected that international Master students will be on site at the beginning of lectures.
-Please also note the FAU’s guidelines for entering Germany from risk areas (see next point!).
+Please also note the FAU’s guidelines for entering Germany from risk areas.

-For international students in other courses of study the general regulations for WS 20/21 (see above) apply.
+For international students in other courses of study the general Corona regulations (see above) apply.

 General information about the study program (FAQ)